sradc/sradc.github.io/_posts/2024-01-08-copyrighted-text-gpt.md

 ### Doctoring history

-Noting that the above also contains a trick, that's possible through the API, but harder through the GUI...
-You can trick the model into thinking it has said something, that it hasn't actually said.
-This is due to the fact that the OpenAI is stateless, with the end user maintaining the chat history themselves...
-This gives the end user the power to "doctor" that chat history, possibly tricking the model...
+Noting that the above also contains a trick, which is possible through the API, but harder through the GUI...
+You can make the model think it has said something that it hasn't actually said.
+This is due to OpenAI's stateless API, with the end user maintaining the chat history themselves...
+This gives the end user the power to "doctor" chat history, possibly tricking the model...

 I did try this method on it's own, but the copyright detection still worked, until I switched to the JSON api.
 Failed example below.